CURIOUS ROOMS

 The Scottish Room

-This is the largest of the curious rooms, with seating for up to 26 guests.
+This is the largest of the curious rooms, with seating for up to 28 guests.

 The Games Room

 Located on the fourth floor, The Games Room is a clandestine enclave with a bar, card table and lounge seating.
 An homage to Louise Bourgeois (American – born France, 1911-2010) takes the form of a rug designed by Laplace in association with Jerry Gorovoy, Bourgeois’s long-time assistant, remaining faithful to her signature style.
-Hand painted directly onto the circular ceiling of the iconic Audley turret, is an artist intervention by Anj Smith reinterpreting tentacle erotica.
+Hand painted directly onto the circular ceiling of the iconic Games Room turret, is an artist intervention by Anj Smith reinterpreting tentacle erotica.

 Located on the fourth floor, The Games Room can seat up to 6 guests at the card table, or stand up to 20 guests for a drinks reception.